📝 Modified: June 6, 2022 This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Slice one half cup of unsalted butter and four ounces of cream cheese, both that have softened at room temperature, into pieces, then add the butter and cream cheese together with the flour mixture.

-Add the butter and cream cheese to the bowl.
+Add the pieces of butter and cream cheese together with the flour mixture in the bowl.

 Mix the sliced butter and cream cheese with the flour mixture until it is a lumpy crumbly mixture.
 Do not overmix.